 Among all industries, some of them are more polluting-dirty industries; these are food and beverages, textiles, basic metals and non-metallic mineral products (cement, ceramics, glass and lime), chemicals and chemical products, paper, printing, publishing materials, coke, refined petroleum products.
-The parameters or indicators that we use in prioritisation are; the consumption of water and energy, the amount of hazardous and non-hazardous solid waste generated, the amount of waste water discharged and Greenhouse Gases (GHGs) emissions.
+The parameters or indicators that we use in prioritization are; the consumption of water and energy, the amount of hazardous and non-hazardous solid waste generated, the amount of waste water discharged and greenhouse gases (GHGs) emissions.
 For example, the industries of basic metals, non-metallic minerals and chemicals are globally most energy-intensive industries.
 The energy costs of these three industries have the highest share in their total input costs.
-Similarly the above polluting industries accounted for 76% of global GHGs emissions.
-For example, cement industry which is one of these polluting industries constitutes more than 5% of antrhropogenic CO, emissions through using fosil fuels (such as coal and natural gas) in the burning process and calcination (between 50% and 60% of the CO, emitted is a result of calcination).
-However, according to some announcements the industry aims to voluntarily reduce carbon emissions and in order to accomplish this goal, cement industry is using clean production techniques such as using alternatives to fosil fuels (such as biomass), changing the raw ingredients in manufacture (using limestone as interground material in finished cement) and reducing the share of clinker (http://www.nrmca.org, 2012) and electricity use per tonne of cement.
-According to data from Cement Sustainability Initiative, the share of clinker in cement production decreased from 83% in 1990 to 75.6% in 2011 and the share of alternative fuel use in production increased from 2% to 13.3% over the same period.
-Similarly specific electricity use in cement decreased from 116 kWh/t to 107 kWh/t (http://www.wbcsdcement.org, 2013) On the other hand, when synthetic chemicals are discharged this causes serious environmental degradation and human health problems.
+Similarly the above polluting industries accounted for 76 percent of global GHGs emissions.
+For example, cement industry which is one of these polluting industries constitutes more than 5 percent of antrhropogenic CO2 emissions through using fosil fuels (such as coal and natural gas) in the burning process and calcination (between 50 and 60 percent of the CO2 emitted is a result of calcination).
+However, according to some announcements the industry aims to voluntarily reduce carbon emissions and in order to accomplish this goal, cement industry is using clean production techniques such as using alternatives to fosil fuels (such as biomass), changing the raw ingredients in manufacture (using limestone as interground material in finished cement) and reducing the share of clinker (National Ready Mixed Concrete Association (NRMCA), 2012) and electricity use per tonne of cement.
+According to data from Cement Sustainability Initiative, the share of clinker in cement production decreased from 83 percent in 1990 to 75.6 percent in 2011 and the share of alternative fuel use in production increased from 2 to 13.3 percent over the same period.
+Similarly specific electricity use in cement decreased from 116 to 107 kWh/t (World Business Council for Sustainable Development (WBCSD), 2013).
+On the other hand, when synthetic chemicals are discharged this causes serious environmental degradation and human health problems.
 In order to block this toxic pollution, for example, paper industries began to use non-toxic inks instead of using polluting bleaches.
 Similarly textile industry, particularly wet processing textile plants, uses the auditing system for chemicals and necessary chemical substitutes.